zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 While in promiscous mode, shared signing keys are not sent to friends by default (but this can be overriden with an API call).
-When B adds a public signing key for an existing friend, B deletes any shared signing key they are storing for the friend.
+When B adds a public signing key for an existing friend, B deletes any shared signing key B is storing for the friend.

 Promiscuous mode is not to be advised for ordinary users, as it negates all